 Select Day as the unit of time.
 In the Choose your columns section, select Historic quality score and any other historic attributes you want.
 Click Run.

-Remember, Bing Ads now generates quality scores for all keywords that were servable in the last 30 days.
+Remember, Microsoft Advertising now generates quality scores for all keywords that were servable in the last 30 days.
 For a keyword to be considered servable during the last 30 days, it would need to have been active (or not paused) as well as editorially approved to serve.

 Can’t find your ad?